WellthCare

 To check coverage for a specific treatment or surgery under WellthCare:

-• Open your WellthCare app and check your WellthCare Readiness Index™ for your personalized care plan.
+• Open the app and check your WellthCare Readiness Index™ for your care plan.

-• Look for the treatment under “$0 Co-Pay Care” - many preventive surgeries (e.g., colonoscopy, skin cancer removal) fall here.
+• Look under “$0 Co-Pay Care”—many preventive surgeries (colonoscopy, skin cancer removal) are there.

-• If it’s not in the $0 tier, the app will tell you exactly how to use your traditional plan (BUCA or self-funded) and how much you can save by using WellthCare’s bill reduction services (often up to 70% reduction on out-of-pocket costs).
+• If it’s not $0, the app tells you how to use your traditional plan and how much you can save—often up to 70% on out-of-pocket costs.

-This approach turns “checking coverage” into an immediate, transparent workflow-no sifting through legalese.
+This turns checking coverage into an immediate, transparent workflow—no legalese sifting.

 Step 5: Get a Pre-Authorization or Pre-Determination (Always Recommended)

-Even if your plan appears to cover the treatment, never assume.
-A pre-authorization is a formal approval from your insurance company that confirms they will pay for the service.
-A pre-determination (sometimes called a “benefit review”) tells you exactly what you will owe.
-Both procedures require your doctor’s office to submit clinical documentation.
-This is the single best way to avoid a surprise denial.
-If your plan requires pre-authorization and you skip it, the claim may be denied-even for a covered service.
+Never assume coverage, even if the plan seems to cover it.
+A pre-authorization is formal approval from your insurer that they’ll pay.
+A pre-determination (or benefit review) tells you exactly what you’ll owe.
+Both need your doctor’s office to submit clinical documentation.
+That’s your best defense against a surprise denial.
+If pre-authorization is required and you skip it, the claim can be denied—even for a covered service.

 What If the Answer Is “No” or “Not Covered”?

-If your treatment is denied or excluded, you still have options:
+If your treatment is denied, you still have options:

 • External review – If the internal appeal fails, you can request a review by an independent third party.
 Under federal law, denials based on medical necessity are eligible for external review.